tomjoht/tomjoht.github.io/_posts/2015/2015-12-10-ten-realizations-using-swagger-and-swagger-ui.md

 In this view, when there's a nested object, like `category`, it has a reference to another part of the model.
 You have to look at "Category" for details about category and look at "Tag" for details about tags.

 <img src="{{ "/images/swagger-model.png" | prepend: site.baseurl }}" alt="Model versus Model Schema" />

+**Update: The new version of the Swagger UI displays the model as expandable/collapsible sections, which fixes the usability issues described here.**

 Presumably the Model format appears like this because there's not enough room to visually depict nested objects in one inch of space.
 But it could potentially mislead users into thinking that you have multiple objects listed one after another instead of nested inside each other.